 INTRODUCTION

 Earthquakes are one of the major catastrophic events that render serious damage to the buildings and infrastructure systems.
-Buildings, primarily, old reinforced concrete buildings have experienced severe damage, and in some cases collapse, due to seismic events.
-The fatality and the monetary losses directly depend on the exposure conditions of the area experiencing the seismic event [[1], [2], [3]].
-The primary cause of building damage, of about 88%, is due to ground shaking which is the major reason for huge economic and human losses [4].
-[1–4]For example, the economic loss was about 120 Billion USD in Japan due to the 1995 Kobe earthquake [4].
-Such a high magnitude of losses can prove detrimental to the economy of the nation as it requires huge funds and time to restore to the pre-seismic conditions.
-This magnitude of the economic and human loss number can be higher if the infrastructural systems and buildings are not designed for seismic forces and ageing effects like corrosion.[5]
-Recognizing this fact, a study in the domain of seismic hazard assessment of ageing infrastructure like bridges has been done by various researchers – as these are vital aspects economically and strategically for the nation[6–9] [[6], [7], [8], [9]].
-Hence, seismic vulnerability assessment for RC structures is important as they have exposure to high fatality numbers during an earthquake event.
+Across the globe, old reinforced concrete buildings have experienced substantial damage, and in some cases collapse, from seismic events.
+The primary cause of building damage, of about 88%, is due to ground shaking which is the major reason for huge economic and human losses and this is directly dependent on the exposure conditions of the area [1–4].
+For example, the economic loss was about 120 Billion USD in Japan due to the 1995 Kobe earthquake [4].
+Such a high magnitude of losses can prove detrimental to the economy of the nation as it requires large funds and time to restore to the pre-seismic conditions.
+This magnitude of the economic and human loss number can be higher if the infrastructure systems and buildings are not designed for seismic forces.
+In addition to the seismic risk, there exists several other deterioration phenomena when the structures are exposed to harsh environmental conditions – this includes sulphate attack, carbonation, corrosion, etc. Corrosion in the RC structures is the most widely observed phenomena that has a substantial effect on service life of the structure [5].
+Recognizing this fact, a study in the domain of seismic hazard assessment of ageing infrastructure like bridges has been done by various researchers – as these are vital aspects economically and strategically for the nation – while similar research work for building structures are still at its infancy [6–9].
+Hence, seismic vulnerability assessment for RC buildings is important as they have exposure to high fatality numbers during an earthquake event.
+Along with exposure to the high number of human lives, RC buildings also host important business offices, critical agencies, and manufacturing units; and the failure of RC buildings can have an immediate effect on the economy and daily life of the people.

-RC structures, viz. buildings, can experience corrosion which causes deterioration of the structure over a long period which in turn reduces the life of the structure [[10,11]].
-Corroded reinforced concrete (RC) structures are highly susceptible to extreme damage conditions compared to the new pristine structure (or recently constructed) during a seismic event; this is aggravated with low ductility which is designed as per the traditional codes (non-seismic design) [[12], [6], [13][6,12,13]].
-When located in an aggressive environment, the seismic risk of the existing RC building increases with the level of corrosion which invariably reduces the service life of the building structure [[14], [15][14,15]].
+RC buildings, can experience corrosion which causes deterioration of the structure over a long period which in turn reduces the life of the structure [10,11].
+Corroded reinforced concrete (RC) structures are highly susceptible to extreme damage conditions compared to the new pristine structure (or recently constructed) during a seismic event; this is aggravated with low ductility which is designed as per the traditional codes (non-seismic design) [6,12,13].
+When located in an aggressive environment, the seismic risk of the existing RC building increases with the level of corrosion which invariably reduces the service life of the building structure [14,15].
 Hence, exposure of such RC building to the future seismic event makes it vulnerable with the combined effect of non-seismic design and deterioration effect due to corrosion.
 Thus, it is necessary to carry out vulnerability checks to access the danger due to future hazardous events so that acceptable repair and retrofit measures can be done on this existing structure.